The Weighted Arithmetic Mean-Geometric Mean Inequality is Equivalent to the H\"{o}lder Inequality: Abstract

 \section{Abstract}

-In this note, we investigate mathematical relations among the weighted AM-GM inequality, the H\"{o}lder inequality and the weighted power-mean inequality.
-Meanwhile, the detailed proofs of mathematical equivalence among weighted AM-GM inequality, weighted power-mean inequality and H\"{o}lder inequality is archived.
+In the current note, we investigate the mathematical relations among the weighted arithmetic mean--geometric mean (AM--GM) inequality, the H\"{o}lder inequality and the weighted power-mean inequality.
+Meanwhile, the proofs of mathematical equivalence among the weighted AM--GM inequality, the weighted power-mean inequality and the H\"{o}lder inequality {are fully achieved.
+The new results are more generalized than those of previous studies.}